uberspot/DebianDroid/README.md

  9. Swiping from a package you just searched in the pts menu item to the bts menu item will instantly load the searched packages bugs
  11. Clicking on a package name in the package binaries will load info on that package [todo]
  12. Notify user if internet connection stops working and the use of 3g is deactivated. [todo]
- 13. If "use 3g" settings is false detect if 3g is used and deactivate online searching then by settings cache to always return something [todo]
+ 13. If "use 3g" settings is false detect if 3g is used and deactivate online searching then by settings cache to always return something
  14. Translate to other languages.
 Easy if all string are gathered in values/strings.xml [in the making]
  15. Widget in homescreen displays next DInstall time + remaining hours till that time
  16. Full-text search on package names like in http://packages.debian.org/search?keywords=%s